Abstract

 Protein synthesis is globally reduced in hibernating C. elegans

-In several species and cultured cells, cooling leads to a global reduction of translation (Chen et al., 2001; Frerichs et al., 1998; Hofmann et al., 2012; Knight et al., 2000; Van Breukelen and Martin, 2001).
-To test if this occurs in C. elegans, we used a previously described cooling paradigm and sampling across different temperatures and time points (Figure 1A).
-We combined this with either polysome profiling or SUrface SEnsing of Translation (SUnSET).
+In various species and cultured cells, cooling leads to a global reduction of translation (Chen et al., 2001; Frerichs et al., 1998; Hofmann et al., 2012; Knight et al., 2000; Van Breukelen & Martin, 2001).
+To test if it also applies to C. elegans, we used a previously described cooling paradigm and sampling across different temperatures and time points (Figure 1A) (Habacher et al., 2016; Pekec et al., 2022).
+We combined it with either polysome profiling or SUrface SEnsing of Translation (SUnSET).
 The former method separates translated mRNAs according to the number of bound ribosomes.
 The latter involves the incorporation of puromycin into newly synthesized peptides and subsequent detection of the incorporated puromycin by western blotting (Arnold et al., 2014; Schmidt et al., 2009).
 By polysome profiling, we observed in the cold a massive loss of polyribosomes (multiple ribosomes associated with mRNAs), with a concomitant increase in monosomes (Figure 1B).
-By SUnSET, we observed a stark drop in puromycin incorporation in hibernating animals (Figure 1C).
+By SUnSET, we observed a stark drop in puromycin incorporation (Figure 1C and Figure 1 – figure supplement 1; note that puromycin is still incorporated at 4°C, albeit much reduced compared with 20°C).
 Thus, consistent with observations in other species, severe cooling is accompanied in C. elegans by a global reduction of protein synthesis.

-Transcription is a major determinant of cold-specific gene expression
+Transcription determines cold-specific gene expression

 Although global translation decreases in the cold, the translation of specific transcripts still could be regulated, i.e., activated or repressed.
-To examine this possibility, we combined ribosomal profiling with total RNA sequencing across different temperatures and time points (Supplementary files 1 and 2).
-We made several observations.
-First, while shifting animals from 20°C to 10°C had a relatively mild impact on translation (ribosomal occupancy), the subsequent shift from 10°C to 4°C had a strong effect.
-Then, continuing the incubation at 4°C again had a relatively small effect (Figure 2A and Figure 2A – figure supplement 1).
-Thus, most translational remodeling occurs during the first day of incubation at 4°C. Focusing on this transition (10°C to 4°C day 1), we observed a good correlation between mRNA levels and translation (Figure 2A).
-Thus, although general protein synthesis is reduced in the cold, the available mRNAs appear to be translated.
-However, we did observe some exceptions, such as a group of transcripts whose translation appeared reduced with no concomitant drop in mRNA levels (red dots in Figure 2A), suggesting the existence of dedicated repressive mechanism(s).
-Intriguingly, this group includes mRNAs encoding three fatty acid desaturases (FAT-2, -3, and -4; Supplementary file 3).
-This finding is surprising, because desaturation of membrane lipids has been thought to play an important role in cold adaptation (Hayward et al., 2007).
+To examine this possibility, we combined ribosomal profiling with total RNA sequencing (Supplementary files 1 and 2).
+The biggest changes in the ribosomal occupancy of mRNAs occurred when the animals were shifted from 10°C to 4°C (Figure 2A – figure supplement 1A).
+Thus, most translational remodeling appears to happen during the first day of incubation at 4°C. Focusing on this transition (from 10°C to 4°C on day 1), we observed a strong correlation between changes in mRNA levels and ribosomal occupancy (Figure 2A).
+This observation suggests that, overall, mRNA abundance is the main determinant of cold-specific translation (for gene categories changing the most between 10°C and 4°C day 1, see Figure 2 – figure supplement 2).
+Nonetheless, we observed some exceptions, such as a group of transcripts whose translation appeared reduced in the cold with no concomitant drop in mRNA levels (red dots in Figure 2A), suggesting that they may be subjected to cold-specific translation repression.
+Intriguingly, this group includes mRNAs encoding three fatty acid desaturases (FAT-2, -3, and -4; Supplementary file 3 and Figure 2 – figure supplement 1B).
+This is surprising, considering that desaturation of membrane lipids has been thought to play an important role in cold adaptation (Hayward et al., 2007).

 Cold-induced transcription of lips-11 depends on the IRE-1/XBP-1 branch of the UPR

 Intriguingly, lips-11 belongs to genes activated by the UPR during ER stress (UPRER) (Shen et al., 2005).
 Indeed, we observed that the Plips-11 GFP reporter’s levels increased upon treating animals with the protein glycosylation inhibitor tunicamycin, a UPRER inducer (Figure 3 – figure supplement 1).
-This observation prompted us to examine if the induction of lips-11 in the cold depends on a particular branch of the UPRER signaling; IRE-1, ATF-6, or PEK-1.
+This observation prompted us to examine if the induction of lips-11 in the cold depends on a particular branch of the UPRER; IRE-1, ATF-6, or PEK-1.
 Indeed, we observed reduced levels of the lips-11 reporter upon RNAi-mediated depletion of ire-1, but not atf-6 or pek-1 (Figure 3A).
 Thus, lips-11 expression in the cold depends on the UPRER signal transducer IRE-1.

-In response to ER stress, the endoribonuclease domain of IRE-1 is activated and promotes the processing of xbp-1 mRNA, which gives rise to the functional form of the XBP- 1 transcription factor.
-As XBP-1-independent functions of IRE-1 have been reported, we first examined if xbp-1 mRNA is processed in the cold.
-To do this, we used a published xbp-1 splicing reporter strain, wherein the xbp-1 promoter drives the expression of genomic xbp-1 fused to GFP, which is expressed in frame upon processing by activated IRE-1 (Ozbey et al., 2020).
-Importantly, we observed a significant upregulation of XBP-1::GFP in the cold (Figure 3B), indicating the activation of the IRE-1/XBP-1 branch of the UPRER.
-Moreover, in addition to IRE-1, the cold-induced expression of the lips-11 reporter also depended on XBP-1 (Figure 3C).
-Thus, the upregulation of lips-11 in hibernating C. elegans depends on the IRE-1/XBP-1 branch of the UPRER.
+In response to ER stress, the endoribonuclease domain of IRE-1 is activated and promotes the “splicing” of xbp-1 mRNA, which gives rise to the functional form of the XBP-1 transcription factor (Calfon et al., 2002).
+As XBP-1-independent functions of IRE-1 have been also reported, we first examined if xbp-1 mRNA is processed in the cold.
+To do this, we used an xbp-1 splicing reporter strain, wherein the xbp-1 promoter drives the expression of a genomic xbp-1 fragment fused to GFP, which is expressed in frame upon the processing by IRE-1 (Ozbey et al., 2020).
+Importantly, we observed a significant upregulation of XBP-1::GFP in the cold (Figure 3B and Figure 3 – figure supplement 2A).
+Additionally, we used our ribosome profiling data to assess the translation of spliced xbp-1 mRNA.
+The observed pattern of ribosomal occupancy was consistent with an increased splicing of xbp-1 mRNA during cooling (Figure 3 – figure supplement 2B).
+Finally, the cold-induced expression of the lips-11 reporter depended on XBP-1 (Figure 3C).
+Together, these observations suggest that the upregulation of lips-11 during cold dormancy depends on the activation of the IRE-1/XBP-1 branch of the UPRER.

 Hibernation specifically activates the IRE-1 branch of the UPRER

 The activation of IRE-1 in the cold suggests that hibernating animals experience ER stress.
 To confirm this, we utilized a commonly used UPRER reporter strain, wherein GFP expression is driven by the promoter of hsp-4, the C. elegans homolog of the ER chaperone BiP (Calfon et al., 2002).
-Indeed, the expression of this reporter gradually increased in the cold (Figure 4A).
-By following the expression of mitochondrial chaperones hsp-6 (homolog of HSP70) and hsp- 60 (homolog of HSP60), we additionally examined if cold elicits UPR in the mitochondria (UPRmito) (Yoneda et al., 2004).
-However, by contrast to hsp-4, neither hsp-6 nor hsp-60 were induced in the cold (Figure 4A – figure supplement 1).
+Indeed, the expression of this reporter increased in the cold (Figure 4A).
+By following the expression of mitochondrial chaperones hsp-6 (homolog of HSP70) and hsp-60 (homolog of HSP60), we additionally examined if cold elicits UPR in the mitochondria (UPRmito) (Yoneda et al., 2004).
+However, by contrast to hsp-4, neither hsp-6 nor hsp-60 were induced in the cold (Figure 4 – figure supplement 1).
 Thus, hibernating animals appear to experience stress in the ER but not mitochondria.

 While we showed that lips-11 upregulation is mediated by the IRE-1/XBP-1 pathway, other branches of the UPRER could be activated in the cold.
 Testing this possibility, we examined the expression of select UPRER target genes regulated through the IRE-1 (dnj-27, srp-7, C36B7.6), the ATF-6 (cht-1, ZC168.2), or the PEK-1 (cbp-3, R02D3.8) pathway (Shen et al., 2005).
-While the levels of these transcripts did not change significantly after one day in the cold (Figure 4B – figure supplement 1), four transcripts were more abundant after three days (Figure 4B).
+Among these transcripts, four displayed increased abundance on day 3 in the cold, relative to the corresponding day 3 animals at 20°C (Figure 4B).
 Notably, 3/4 of them are known targets of the IRE-1 pathway.
-Although a more comprehensive analysis is needed to reach firm conclusions, these findings suggest that cold triggers the UPRER primarily via the activation of IRE-1.
+Further analysis confirmed that the endogenous transcript levels of these IRE-1 responsive genes (including lips-11) increased in abundance as early as 1 day in the cold and continued to accumulate after 3 days, relative to reference animals collected at 20°C immediately before cooling (day 0) (Figure 4 – figure supplement 2).
+Importantly, the upregulation of these transcripts in the cold declined in the loss-of-function ire-1(ok799) mutants, indicating that their upregulation in the cold depends on IRE-1 (Figure 4 – figure supplement 2).
+Together, these findings suggest that cooling triggers the UPRER, resulting in IRE-1-dependent gene expression.

 The cold-induced UPRER stems from both protein misfolding and lipid disequilibrium

 ER stress and subsequent activation of the UPRER are typically associated with misfolded proteins accumulating in the ER lumen.
-To test if cold aggravates protein misfolding, we employed another reporter strain, wherein YFP is fused to a mutated form of the C. elegans cathepsin L-like protease (CPL-1W32A,Y35A), which does not fold properly and accumulates during ER stress (Efstathiou et al., 2022).
+To test if cold aggravates protein misfolding, we employed another reporter strain, wherein YFP is fused to a mutated form of the C. elegans cathepsin L-like protease (CPL-1W32A, Y35A), which does not fold properly and accumulates during ER stress (Efstathiou et al., 2022).
 We found that the levels of misfolded CPL-1 modestly increased after one day in the cold but then returned to basal levels after a longer cold exposure (Figure 5).
-Thus, disturbed ER proteostasis could, at least transiently, trigger the activation of UPRER in hibernating animals.
+Thus, disturbed ER proteostasis may, at least transiently, trigger the activation of UPRER in hibernating animals.

 Apart from protein misfolding, lipid disequilibrium is also known to trigger UPRER (Halbleib et al., 2017; Tam et al., 2018; Volmer et al., 2013).
 The IRE-1 pathway is specifically activated when the ratio between phosphatidylcholine (PC) and phosphatidylethanolamine (PE) decreases, or when the levels of unsaturated fatty acids become insufficient (Ariyama et al., 2010; Hou et al., 2014; Thibault et al., 2012).
 In the latter case, reduced content of unsaturated fatty acids (FAs) results in a decreased ER membrane fluidity, which is thought to increase the oligomerization and thus the activation of IRE-1 (Halbleib et al., 2017).
-So, we asked next if dietary supplementation of unsaturated FAs or choline (crucial for PC synthesis) impacts the IRE-1-dependent induction of the lips-11 reporter in the cold.
-We found that supplementing the diet with either saturated (palmitic acid) or unsaturated FAs (oleic acid or linoleic acid) did not prevent the expression of the lips-11 reporter (Figure 6 – figure supplement 1; if anything, adding oleic acid appeared to upregulate the reporter).
-While these experiments have certain caveats (for example it is impossible to precisely control the concentration of internalized FAs), they suggest that insufficient lipid desaturation is not the main trigger of UPRER in the cold.
-By contrast, the dietary supplementation of choline led to reduced expression of lips-11 and hsp-4 reporters in hibernating animals (Figure 6A and Figure 6B, respectively).
+Thus, we asked if dietary supplementation of unsaturated FAs or choline (crucial for PC synthesis) affects the IRE-1 activity in the cold.
+We first validated the effectiveness of FA supplementation by confirming a previous report, that adding unsaturated FAs prevents the hsp-4 induction in fat-6 RNAi-depleted animals (Hou et al., 2014) (Figure 6 – figure supplement 1).
+Following a similar FA supplementation procedure, we observed no reduction in the expression of the lips-11 reporter in the cold (Figure 6 – figure supplement 2).
+Thus, insufficient lipid desaturation does not seem to be the main trigger of UPRER in the cold.
+By contrast, supplementing the diet with choline reduced the expression of both lips-11 and hsp-4 reporters in hibernating animals (Figure 6A-B).
+Moreover, we found that choline supplementation was beneficial for cold survival (Figure 6C).
 Together, these experiments suggest that cold-induced activation of UPRER could be triggered by sensing disruptions in both protein and lipid homeostasis, with the latter related to insufficient levels of PC rather than unsaturated FAs.

-IRE-1-dependent signaling is important for cold survival
+IRE-1 is important for a robust cold survival

 Discussion